nerdymalini/nerdymalini.github.io/_posts/2026-04-21-vertical-product-strategy-learnings.md

 This design choice aligned tightly with Robinhood’s core audience — first‑time and casual retail investors — and enabled rapid user growth.
 By removing commissions and streamlining onboarding, Robinhood converted latent interest in markets into active participation at scale.

-### From Retail to Prosumer
+### Expanding capabilities

-Over time, Robinhood expanded beyond its original “retail‑only” posture toward a broader *prosumer* audience:
+Over time, Robinhood expanded beyond its original retail‑only posture toward a broader prosumer audience:

 * **Options trading** and more sophisticated instruments to retain higher‑engagement users.
 * **Tokenisation and prediction markets**, extending into digital assets and alternative market structures.